kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

     <orbit-reviewarea color="blue">
       <orbit-prompt
         question="Why does *effective* altruism matter?"
+        answer="
-        answer="Some charities help 100 or 1,000 times as many people as others, when given the same amount of resources.
-By thinking carefully, we can help alot more. "
+- Some charities help 100 or 1,000 times as many people as others, when given the same amount of resources.
+- By thinking carefully, we can help alot more. "
       ></orbit-prompt>
       <orbit-prompt
-        question="Is effective altruism tied to a few cause areas or solutions?" answer="EA is a way of thinking, and not any particular solution to a problem.
-EAs have worked on projects from distributing million malaria nets, to AI safety research, to policies to prevent pandemics"
+        question="Is effective altruism tied to a few cause areas or solutions?" answer="
+- EA is a way of thinking, and not any particular solution to a problem.
+- EAs have worked on projects from distributing million malaria nets, to AI safety research, to policies to prevent pandemics"
       ></orbit-prompt>
     </orbit-reviewarea>
   </body>